2026 World Cup: Telvin Sowah Adjei's Spiritual Message for Black Stars Ahead of Match With Panama

 In a recent interview with Nana Romeo on Okay FM, the Ghanaian seer encouraged the Black Stars to believe in themselves and play without fear.

-According to him, this is a special moment in football where African players, especially black players, will rise to the top of the game.
+According to him, this would be a special moment in football where African players, especially black players, would rise to the top of the game.

 Read also